jqwik-team/jqwik/docs/user-guide.md

 See [the Maven section in JUnit 5's user guide](http://junit.org/junit5/docs/current/user-guide/#running-tests-build-maven) for details on how to configure the surefire plugin and other dependencies.

+### Project without Build Tool

+I never tried it but using jqwik without gradle or some other tool to manage dependencies should also work.
+You will have to add _at least_ the following jars:

+- `jqwik-0.7.2.jar`
+- `junit-platform-engine-1.0.2.jar`
+- `junit-platform-commons-1.0.2.jar`
+- `opentest4j-1.0.0.jar`
+- `assertj-core-3.8.x.jar` in case you need assertion support

 ## Creating an Example-based Test